'Pokemon GO' Creator Niantic Is Opening Its AR Platform To Third-Party Developers

 According to Hanke, Niantic aims to bring this sophisticated technology to mobile devices, which will be a challenge, considering how limited in computing power most mobile devices are.
 Advanced AR, Niantic CEO wrote, requires a sophisticated understanding of reality.
 In particular, objects present in a given space.
 This is why the Real World Platform is building towards contextual computer vision, in order to ensure Niantic’s AR objects interact with real-world objects in unique ways.

 The Niantic Real World Platform uses sophisticated algorithms to identify real-world objects, which are then added to an “AR vocabulary,” as Hanke put it.
-Meaning, once Niantic’s computer vision algorithm identifies objects and concludes what they are, putting them in context within a broader space, those objects are added to the vocabulary, making making it larger, and the Real World Platform’s AR richer.
+Meaning, once Niantic’s computer vision algorithm identifies objects and concludes what they are, putting them in context within a broader space, those objects are added to the vocabulary, making it larger, and the Real World Platform’s AR richer.

 The biggest challenge of AR currently is the fact that AR objects are unable to meaningfully interact with other objects in a three-dimensional space, Niantic CEO noted, so the company’s London department has focused on this issue in particular.
 Niantic’s London researchers are using deep learning and computer vision to better understand three-dimensional space, enabling realistic interactions between AR and real-world objects.

 The second biggest challenge in this arena, according to Niantic Labs CEO John Hanke, is multiplayer.
 In order to make the platform work across multiple users, the timing has to be perfect.
-In other words, more players means more variables, and more variables means several varying perspective.
-This is why Niantic Labs has developed developed proprietary, low-latency AR networking techniques.
+In other words, more players mean more variables, and more variables mean several varying perspective.
+This is why Niantic Labs has developed proprietary, low-latency AR networking techniques.

 Developers interested in working with Niantic’s newest tools can sign up via Niantic Labs‘ official website.